Jump to a section:

 - When answering, think out loud so the interviewer can get a sense of how you solve problems.

 - UVA students can download the Vault Guide for Case Interviews (accessible via Handshake).

-- Visit the Business Community and Engineering Science and Technology Community pages for more information on each of these
+- Visit the Business and Technology Community page for more information on each of these

 In On-Grounds Interviewing, an organization comes to the UVA to interview a number of candidates.
 These are usually screening interviews before an on-site visit.
 Depending on the employer and their interview process they may involve behavioral and/ or case/ technical interviews.
 If an information session is held the night prior to the interview, the employer expects you to attend.
 This will allow you to learn more about the organization so that your answers and questions during your interview will be stronger.
 Bring extra copies of your resume and other documents in case needed.
 To browse OGI positions, you must complete the OGI orientation.
 Learn more about OGI on the On Grounds Interviewing page.